scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ### PubSub - how to "broadcast"

-This is a great way of communicating with Nodes in the network using the DHT.
+This is a great way of communicating with nodes in the network using the DHT.
 Essentially this is a `Multicast` based on `publish/subscribe` architecture.

 Nodes can subscribe to different topics and publish messages to those topics.